gohugoio/hugo/archetypes/tutorials.md

 originalurl: ""
 draft: false
 aliases: []
-z_notesforauthors: "Go to gohugo.io/docscontrib for info on required fields"
+z_notesforauthors: "Go to gohugo.io/contribute/documentation for more info on using this archetype."
 ---